ENE806 - Environmental Engineering Process Laboratory

 ATTENDANCE

-Your attendance and work on the experiments is expected during lab hours for in-person classes.
+Your attendance and work on the experiments is expected during lab hours.

 If you plan to spend additional time outside the class hour when Joseph is not present in the lab, please arrange at least one additional team/lab member to be present.
 At the start of class time (1:50 PM on Mon and Wed), we will meet for 15- to 30-min (initially this may take more time) for planning/Q&A/discussion of progress.
 The remaining time will be used for conducting the experiments.